 Watch this video about the benefits of reading to your child.

 Tennessee Electronic Library

 As your child gets older, have them explore the Tennessee Electronic Library (TEL), a virtual library that you can access from a home computer, school library lab or smartphone—anywhere with an Internet connection.
 TEL provides access to more than 400,000 electronic resources including magazines, podcasts, videos, e-books, test preparation materials, federal census records and more.
 TEL also offers information about consumer health, business resources, leisure reading suggestions, and genealogy and family history sources.
-Learn more information about how TEL can help young children.

 The Tennessee Library for the Blind & Physically Handicapped provides books and magazines in audio and braille formats for children who have a physical disability which makes it difficult for them to read standard print.
 Qualifying disabilities include: blindness, low vision, manual dexterity problems which prevent holding a book and/or turning pages and reading disabilities.